JJBR13/Justin-Brown-Milestone-Project4/README.md

 | Header font: Fredoka | Body font: Architects Daughter |
 |----------|----------|
 | ![Header Font](documents/images/design/header_font.png) | ![Body Font](documents/images/design/body_font.png) |

+The typography chosen for the site has been carefully selected to complement the youthful and adventurous spirit of the brand.
+By combining playful and approachable fonts, the design aims to engage young solo travelers and make the content easy and enjoyable to read.

+The header font, Fredoka, features rounded and bold characters that convey a sense of fun and modernity.
+Its friendly appearance makes headlines and key messages stand out, capturing attention and setting an upbeat tone that reflects the vibrant energy of travel and exploration.

+For the body text, the Architects Daughter font has been selected for its informal, handwritten style, which adds a personal and authentic touch to the content.
+This font choice creates a relaxed and conversational feel, making the information more relatable and accessible, as if shared by a fellow traveler.

+Together, these fonts create a cohesive visual experience that is both dynamic and welcoming, perfectly aligning with the brand's focus on inspiring young travelers to embark on their own unique journeys.

 ## Current Features
 ### Pages